hphelion/documentation/network.howto.md

 		remove-network -id 12857174-99cf-40e9-999e-fb0fa2e84898

-Deletes the Network with the id of 12857174-99cf-40e9-999e-fb0fa2e84898

 ### How to rename a network ### {#RenameNetCLI}

 You can change the name of a network, as needed.

-1. On the 13.5 instance, launch a Windows PowerShell window.
+1. On a system configured to access the project, launch a Windows PowerShell window.

 	Select the shell appropriate to your system, either the 64-bit or 32-bit version.

 2. Enter the HP Cloud environment CLI by entering:

-	`PS C:> cd HPCS:`
+	`cd HPCS:`

 3. Change the network name by executing the following command, using the appropriate values:

-	update-network -id networkIP Identity -n Name
+	update-network -id -n

 	Where

-	id - The network ID.
+	id - The numeric ID of the network to rename.
+Do not use the network name.

 	n - The new name for the network.